-You and your nurse can then plan your next appointments.
+You and your nurse can then plan your future appointments.
 These will usually be at your local child and family health centre.
 You might be able to make special arrangements if you can’t travel to the centre – for example, if you’ve had a caesarean and can’t drive, or if you live a long distance from the centre in country areas.

-It’s a good idea to talk with your child and family health nurse about the following things:
+At appointments, it’s a good idea to talk with your child and family health nurse about the following things:

 - Your child’s health and development: ask any questions and talk about any worries you have or things you’ve noticed about your child.
 You might also want to ask about what you can do for your child in between appointments.

 - You and your family: talk with your nurse about how you’re feeling and how your family is going.
 If you’re finding it hard to cope or feeling low, it’s a good idea to tell your child and family health nurse.